William Shakespeare: Early life

 Shakespeare was the son of John Shakespeare, an alderman and a successful glover (glove-maker) originally from Snitterfield in Warwickshire, and Mary Arden, the daughter of an affluent landowning family.
 He was born in Stratford-upon-Avon, where he was baptised on 26 April 1564.
-His date of birth is unknown, but is traditionally observed on 23 April, Saint George's Day.
+His date of birth is unknown but is traditionally observed on 23 April, Saint George's Day.
 This date, which can be traced to William Oldys and George Steevens, has proved appealing to biographers because Shakespeare died on the same date in 1616.
 He was the third of eight children, and the eldest surviving son.

 Although no attendance records for the period survive, most biographers agree that Shakespeare was probably educated at the King's New School in Stratford, a free school chartered in 1553, about a quarter-mile (400 m) from his home.
 Grammar schools varied in quality during the Elizabethan era, but grammar school curricula were largely similar: the basic Latin text was standardised by royal decree, and the school would have provided an intensive education in grammar based upon Latin classical authors.

 At the age of 18, Shakespeare married 26-year-old Anne Hathaway.
 The consistory court of the Diocese of Worcester issued a marriage licence on 27 November 1582.
 The next day, two of Hathaway's neighbours posted bonds guaranteeing that no lawful claims impeded the marriage.
-The ceremony may have been arranged in some haste since the Worcester chancellor allowed the marriage banns to be read once instead of the usual three times, and six months after the marriage Anne gave birth to a daughter, Susanna, baptised 26 May 1583.
+The ceremony may have been arranged in some haste; the Worcester chancellor allowed the marriage banns to be read once instead of the usual three times.
+Six months after the marriage, Anne gave birth to a daughter, Susanna, baptised 26 May 1583.
 Twins, son Hamnet and daughter Judith, followed almost two years later and were baptised 2 February 1585.
 Hamnet died of unknown causes at the age of 11 and was buried 11 August 1596.